WHAT TO BRING TO

 OIL PAINTING CLASSES

 I recommend Langridge, Windsor & Newton or Art Spectrum for paints and mediums (which Yellow Brick Studio stocks).
 I personally use Langridge oil paints because they are Australian made and uncompromising on quality.
 Their paints have super high pigment loading and are based on contemporary high-saturation colours.
 Their solvent 75 is the lowest toxic solvent in the world.
+But you’re welcome to use alternative brands that may be more budget friendly.

 • 2B pencil & eraser & notepad

-• a roll of paper towel
+• paper towel (for brush cleaning)

 • apron & gloves (optional)